 Embrace simplicity.
-Find a single element that captures the essence of your app and express that element in a simple, unique shape.
-Add details cautiously.
-If an icon’s content or shape is overly complex, the details can be hard to discern, especially at smaller sizes.
+Find a concept or element that captures the essence of your app and express it in a simple, unique way, adding details only when doing so enhances meaning.
+Too many details can be hard to discern and can make the icon appear muddy, especially at smaller sizes.

 Don’t use replicas of Apple hardware products.
 Apple products are copyrighted and can’t be reproduced in your icons or images.
-In general, avoid displaying replicas of devices, because hardware designs tend to change frequently and can make your icon look dated.
+Avoid displaying replicas of devices, because hardware designs tend to change frequently and can make your icon look dated.

 App Icon Attributes

-All app icons should adhere to the following specifications.
+All app icons should use the following specifications.

 App Icon Sizes

-Your app icon is displayed in many places, including in Finder, the Dock, Launchpad, and App Store.
-To ensure that your app icon looks great everywhere people see it, provide it in the following sizes.
+Your app icon is displayed in many places, including in Finder, the Dock, Launchpad, and the App Store.
+To ensure that your app icon looks great everywhere people see it, provide it in the following sizes:

 - 512x512 pt (512x512 px @1x, 1024x1024 px @2x)